awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-amazon-linux-2.md

 | Key exchange | 90% |
 | Cipher strength | 90% |

-**Important**
 Each update to OpenSSL introduces new ciphers and removes support for old ones\.
 Keep your EC2 Amazon Linux 2 instance up\-to\-date, watch for security announcements from [OpenSSL](https://www.openssl.org/), and be alert to reports of new security exploits in the technical press\.
-For more information, see [Predefined SSL Security Policies for Elastic Load Balancing](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-security-policy-table.html) in the *User Guide for Classic Load Balancers*\.

 ## Troubleshoot<a name="troubleshooting"></a>
-+ **My Apache webserver doesn't start unless I supply a password**
++ **My Apache webserver doesn't start unless I enter a password**

   This is expected behavior if you installed an encrypted, password\-protected, private server key\.